johanneskastl/opencost_on_k3s_vagrant_libvirt_ansible/README.md

 On top of k3s, this setup installs [OpenCost](https://www.opencost.io).

+There is also an instance of Nginx running in the default namespace, to have some workload.

 Default OS is openSUSE Leap 15.6, but that can be changed in the Vagrantfile.
 Please be aware, that this might break the Ansible provisioning.